Table of Contents (click to expand)

 The retailer of the dress confirmed that the real color of the ‘Lace Bodycon Dress’ was actually blue and black.
 So, although the dress is blue and black, your unconscious overthinking makes you see it as white and gold.

-Some perceived it as blue-black, while others saw it as gold and white, and a small margin of people even saw it as brown and blue.
+The picture of a striped dress was posted online, and people couldn’t agree on its color.
+Some said it was blue-black, others saw it as gold and white, and a few even saw it as brown and blue.

 Recommended Video for you: